-- To encourage the preservation and proper use of such real estate in order to assure a readily available source of agricultural, horticultural and forest products and of open spaces with the reach of concentrations of population
+- To encourage the preservation and proper use of such real estate to assure a readily available source of agricultural, horticultural and forest products and of open spaces within the reach of concentrations of population

 - To conserve natural resources in forms, which will prevent erosion, and to protect adequate and safe water supplies

-- To promote proper land-use planning and the orderly development of real estate for the accommodation of an expanding population
+- To promote proper land-use planning and the orderly development of real estate for the accommodation of an expanding population; and

 - To promote a balanced economy and ameliorate pressures which force conversion of such real estate to more intensive uses and which are attributable in part to the assessment of such real estate at values incompatible with its use and preservation for agricultural, horticultural, forest or open space purposes

-While the Code of Virginia sets out the basic prerequisites for a landowner wishing to qualify for use-value assessments, it has assigned the responsibility for prescribing uniform standards for qualification to the Commissioner of Agriculture and Consumer Services (agricultural and horticultural lands), The State Forester (forest lands) and the Director of the Department of Conservation and Recreation.
+While the Code of Virginia sets out the basic prerequisites for a landowner wishing to qualify for use-value assessments, it has assigned the responsibility for prescribing uniform standards for qualification to the Commissioner of Agriculture and Consumer Services (agricultural and horticultural lands), the State Forester (forest lands) and the Director of the Department of Conservation and Recreation (open space lands).
 Further, to aid localities in arriving at use-value assessments, the law has established the State Land Evaluation Advisory Council (SLEAC).
-SLEAC is composed of these four departments plus the Virginia Tax Commissioner and the Dean of the College of Agriculture and Life Sciences of Virginia Tech.
+SLEAC is composed of these three departments plus the Virginia Tax Commissioner and the Dean of the College of Agriculture and Life Sciences of Virginia Tech.